 How do I create and design my gift cards?

-Most gift card providers allow you to upload your artwork or personalize gift cards with templated designs via a web page or online portal, similar to how many business owners order custom business cards online.
-Once you design your gift cards, you can contact your provider to place an order or submit the request via their online store.
+Most gift card suppliers allow you to upload your artwork or personalize gift cards with templated designs via a web page or online portal, similar to how many business owners order custom business cards online.
+Once you design your gift cards, you can contact your supplier to place an order or submit the request via their online store.

 How do you activate a gift card?